API Reference: WebSocket Integration

 setup_websocket_bridge

-Connects HookManager to the WebSocket transport layer:
+Connects the HookManager event system to the WebSocket transport layer:

 from taskiq_flow.hooks import HookManager, setup_websocket_bridge